WebDev-Guild/webdev-guild.github.io/apprentice/webdev/getting-started.md

 You should also get involved in the WebDev guild in other ways:

-- Get in touch with your mentor.
-If you don't have a mentor, [contact one](../../../#mentors).
+- Get in touch with the mentors.
+You can reach them on the Discord channel.
 - Participate in the WebDev Guild meetups and livestreams.